“Where does the cruise leave from?”

 Parking is directly across the street from the dock – we are so fortunate and grateful for that City lot.
 It is open to the public, is free, and has no time limit.
 No worries at all —- except for Thursdays when the Farmer’s Market takes over the lot.
 It means you’ll have to go just under the bridge to find additional parking, but it also means there are more things to do while you are waiting!

-New in 2018, we have an actual Ticket Booth!!
+We have a Ticket Booth!!
 This is where you will check in and where you will leave your troubles.
 Once you park, you’ll see us – promise!

 “Is the boat accessible?”